-On 19 December 2017, CFAO adopted the Global Code of Conduct and Ethics (“COCE”) of the Toyota Tsusho Corporation group (“TTC”) which replaces the CFAO Code of Business Conduct applicable since 2010.
+In 2017, CFAO adopted the Global Code of Conduct and Ethics (“COCE”) of the Toyota Tsusho Corporation group (“TTC”) which replaces the CFAO Code of Business Conduct applicable since 2010.

-The COCE adopted in July 2016 the result of an initiative “to spearhead improvements in our corporate culture” and “for ensuring workplace safety and for ensuring ethical behavior”.
 The COCE focuses on 10 key principles or “creeds” globally inspired from international standards and in line with the CFAO Code of Business Conduct.

 THE TEN CREEDS

 - We are committed to “ANZEN” to create a safe and healthy work environment

 - We will comply with all applicable laws and regulations; including anti-corruption, anti-trust and competition law, and trade laws and regulations.

 - We are committed to accurate financial reporting.

 - We are accountable for compliance with all company rules.